RobOsipo/311_wk6_day1_er/README.md

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+It has 0 foriegn keys, I can tell becuase the only color key on the payments table is yellow, which is a Primary Key, there are no (part of/partial) foreign keys either

 ##### ER Diagram upload

 1. Take a screenshot of the ER diagram you created and name it "wk6_er_diagram"